-Student social security information was part of the target, but not the only goal.
-The Miami Herald cited that the criminals were MoRo, a hacking group from Morocco, and penetrated the defenses of four different school district networks.
-Their main goal was to find their way into government organizations from the school systems, according to the Miami Herald and UDT (United Data Technologies) and search for some way to slip into other sensitive government systems, including state voting systems.
+The Miami Herald reported that the criminals were a hacking group from Morocco and penetrated the defenses of four different school district networks.
+Their main goal was to find their way into government organizations from the school systems, according to the Herald and United Data Technologies, Inc. (UDT), and search for some way to slip into other sensitive government systems, including state voting systems.

 Defending Against DDoS and Other Attacks: Why School Districts are an Easy, Desirable Target

-Today many school districts are using older networks and legacy hardware and software systems that make it easy to hack.
-These cybercriminals can then collect information such as social security numbers and credit card information from students and faculty.
+Today, many school districts are using older networks and legacy hardware and software systems that make it easy to hack.
+Cybercriminals can then collect information, such as Social Security numbers and credit card information from students and faculty.

-The Miami Herald also notes, Unlike corporations with trade secrets and data to protect, many school districts have set up systems to make connectivity easy.
-With free Wi-Fi in school buildings there are thousands of opportunities for a hacker to gain access to a school network.
-Students downloading free apps on their phones or hopping from one school computer to the next can spread a computer virus faster than the flu during flu season.
+As the Miami Herald explains, unlike corporations with trade secrets and data to protect, most school districts have systems that make connectivity easy.
+With free WiFi in school buildings, there are thousands of opportunities for a hacker to gain access to a school’s network.
+Students downloading free apps on their phones or hopping from one school computer to the next can spread a computer virus faster than a viral video on TikTok.

-- Whether it is DDoS or ransomware or even phishing scams, such attacks can be incredibly disruptive, and experts suggest taking a proactive approach to cyber threats by educating staff on how to identify email or other scams, find the weak links in networks, and keeping protocols in place to ensure reliable backups exist in case of attack.
+Whether it is DDoS or ransomware or even phishing scams, such attacks can be incredibly disruptive, and experts suggest taking a proactive approach to cyberthreats by educating staff on how to identify email or other scams, finding the weak links in networks, partnering with an IT managed services provider with experience with educational institutions, and keep protocols in place to ensure reliable backups exist in case of attack.

-Educational Institutions must ensure their data is properly protected.
-CIPA (Children’s Internet Protection Act was mandated by Congress in 2000 and non-compliance can cost schools needed funding.
+CIPA (Children’s Internet Protection Act) was mandated by Congress in 2000 and noncompliance can cost schools needed funding.